dorzhevsky/dynamicReducer/README.md

     })
     );
 ```

+* `createDynamicReducer` options is a high order reducer which decides how to combine dynamically attached reducers with each other.
+It's passed the attached reducers as an object of key-reducer pairs.

 By default `createDynamicReducer` HOC works the following way.
 Imagine we have several dynamically attached reducers as key-reducer pairs.